AkashCodz/Cmd-Codes/Github.md

-# My Awesome Project

-Welcome to My Awesome Project!
-This repository contains some cool stuff that I'm working on.
+# Github Commands

 ## Getting Started

-To get started with this project, follow these steps:
+To get started with this repository, follow these steps:

-1. Clone the repository to your local machine:
+1. Initialize a Git repository:

     ```
-    git clone <repository_url>
+    git init
     ```

-2. Navigate to the project directory:
+2. Create a README.md file and add some content (if required) / [optional]:

     ```
-    cd my-awesome-project
+    echo "# shiny-octo-meme" >> README.md
     ```

-3. Install dependencies (if any):
+3. Add all files to the staging area:

     ```
-    npm install
+    git add .
     ```

-## Usage

-Here are some common Git commands you might need:

-- **git add**: Add file contents to the index:
+4. Commit the changes:

     ```
-    git add <file_name>
+    git commit -m "first commit"
     ```

-- **git commit**: Record changes to the repository:
+5. Set up the remote origin:

     ```
-    git commit -m "Commit message"
+    git remote add origin https://github.com/Codz/proj_name.git
     ```

-- **git push**: Update remote refs along with associated objects:
+6. Rename the default branch to main:

     ```
-    git push <remote_name> <branch_name>
+    git branch -M main
     ```

-- **git pull**: Fetch from and integrate with another repository or a local branch:
+7. Push the changes to the remote repository:

     ```
-    git pull <remote_name> <branch_name>
+    git push -u origin main
     ```

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+## After doing all these and push new

+    ```
+    git add .
+    git commit -m "Second commit"
+    git push
+    ```